 - Best Overall: Black Diamond Dash Cap

-- Best Runners-Up: Janji Transit Tech Cap, Ciele Athletics ALZCap, On Running Lightweight Cap
+- Best Runners-Up: Janji Transit Tech Cap, Ciele Athletics ALZCap SC, On Running Lightweight Cap

 - Best Classic: Patagonia Duckbill Trucker Hat